 214 guest rooms boast an intriguing combination of sophistication and rejuvenation.
 The guest rooms offer different shapes, city views, and unique layouts since the bank offices were not designed as sleeping rooms.
 All rooms were recently renovated in February 2015.

-This property remains a favorite for many travelers because of its great gym, pool, hot tub, great Platinum treatment, and great location downtown and only a couple of blocks from the light rail that runs to the airport and Mall of America.
+This property remains a favorite for many travelers because of its great gym, pool, hot tub, great Platinum treatment, and great location downtown.
+Only a couple of blocks from the light rail that runs to the airport and Mall of America.
 The problem with the Westin is that most rooms have small windows and are very dark and gloomy.

 Other Marriott hotels in Minnesota with club lounges are Bloomington Airport Marriott, Marriott Northwest, The Hotel Minneapolis, Autograph Collection, The Depot Renaissance, Marriott City Center.
 Marriott West, Marriott Southwest, Minnetonka, Marriott Mayo Clinic Area, Rochester, Sheraton Midtown, Minneapolis.
 There is also a Crowne Plaza Northstar and Radisson Plaza worth considering in Minneapolis.